BLUE GARLAND

 Special occasions call for special attention.

-This kind of special treatment doesn’t signify love as much as it shows honor.
-The kind of honor that says “I love you and I want you to know I want the best for you.
+This kind of special treatment doesn’t signify love as much as it shows honor, the type of honor that says, “I love you, and I want you to know I want the best for you.
 Thank you!”
 Isn’t that how it is in our relationship with God?
-We trust Him and thank Him, and want to give Him the best and do our best in honor and love.
-Sometimes we make sacrifices for those we love, not like burnt offerings, but the kind that of sacrifice that involves a giving of ourselves and our time.
-Like lovingly washing and drying those special china pieces by hand, and storing them away for the next opportunity of honor.
+We trust and thank Him and want to give Him the best and do our best in honor and love.

 Published by Tamra E Witt

-I am a Christ Follower, Wife, Mother, Writer, Reader, Framer, Calligrapher, Cook, and Gardener living the dream in Oklahoma after thirty-five years in Colorado!
+I am a Christ Follower, Wife, Mother, Grandma of one, Writer, Reader, Framer, Calligrapher, Cook, and Gardener living the dream in Oklahoma after thirty-five years in Colorado!
 I love my life and am grateful for every experience, including the challenges alongside the joys, that have molded me into the person I am and hope to be for God's glory always.